Formation of gravastars

-where $A_{\mu\nu}$ is the four-dimensional extrinsic curvature and $A \defeq A^{\mu}_{~\mu}$ its trace (see, \eg \cite{Israel1966, Poisson04a, Rezzolla_book:2013} for details).
-The discontinuity of the extrinsic curvature gives rise to a surface stress-energy three-tensor $S_{ij}$ defined only on the de-Sitter hypersurface
+where $A_{\mu\nu}$ is the four-dimensional extrinsic curvature and $A \defeq A^{\mu}_{~\mu}$ is its trace (see, \eg \cite{Israel1966, Poisson04a, Rezzolla_book:2013} for details).
+The discontinuity of the extrinsic curvature gives rise to a surface stress-energy three-tensor $S_{ij}$ defined only on the de Sitter hypersurface

-where $h_{ij}$ is the induced metric, $K_{ij}$ the extrinsic curvature, $K \defeq K^i_{~i}$ its trace, and the square brackets measure a jump across the values $\psi^{\pm}$ of any quantity on either side of the hypersurface, \ie $[\psi] \defeq \psi^+ - \psi^-$.
-In our convention, ``$-$'' denotes region I (de-Sitter) while ``$+$'' region II (dust).
-Choosing $(T,\theta,\phi)$ as the coordinates on the de-Sitter hypersurface, the nonzero components of the induced metric are given by
+where $h_{ij}$ is the induced metric, $K_{ij}$ is the extrinsic curvature, $K \defeq K^i_{~i}$ is its trace, and the square brackets measure a jump across the values $\psi^{\pm}$ of any quantity on either side of the hypersurface, \ie $[\psi] \defeq \psi^+ - \psi^-$.
+In our convention, ``$-$'' denotes region I (de Sitter) while ``$+$'' region II (dust).
+We should also remark that the surface stress-energy three-tensor $S_{ij}$ can be seen as measuring the jump in the extrinsic curvature across the surface $\Sigma$ separating the de Sitter and the dust region---hence as a purely geometrical quantity---or as measuring the jump in the stress-energy four-tensor across the same surface.
+In this latter case, it does not have a well-defined underlying microphysical description and hence a clear equation of state.
+It is therefore debatable whether such a virtual form of matter should obey an energy condition and whether a violation of an energy condition has any physical implication.